capactio/capact/docs/proposal/20201209-action-rollback.md

 1. UI renders TypeInstances.
 1. User selects a given TypeInstance.

-    - If the TypeInstance has `standalone: false` property set, the "Delete" button is disabled.
-    - If the TypeInstance has at least one ancestor (defined in the `ancestors` property), the "Delete" button is disabled.
+    If the TypeInstance has at least one ancestor (defined in the `ancestors` property), the "Delete" button is disabled.

 1. User clicks the "Delete" button for a given TypeInstance.
 1. UI calls Engine GraphQL API to create Rollback Custom Resource via `createRollback` GraphQL mutation.